 Amos uses this question to remind people of what they already know about what happens when a trumpet sounds.
-This question can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "When the trumpet sounds in the city, the people will tremble." or "When the trumpet sounds in the city, we expect that people will tremble."
 (See: Rhetorical Question)